 In order to estimate the pressure and/or flow rate profile in the pipe, some form of physical modeling is needed.
 If good precision is required then it will be necessary to use a complete, transient mathematical model of the physics of the flow.
-However, for a simpler analysis it is often sufficient to employ a simplified model that assumes a linear pressure profile between sources and sinks in the pipe.
+However, for a simpler analysis it is often sufficient to employ a simplified model that assumes a quadratic pressure profile between sources and sinks.

-These assumptions critically assume that: flow is steady state, the pipe is uniform with a constant friction factor, the temperature profile is linear, and the liquid is essentially incompressible.
+These assumptions critically assume that: flow is steady state, the pipe is uniform with a constant friction factor, the temperature profile is linear, and the gas is in subsonic and isentropic flow.

-The applicable simplified versions of Bernoulli's equation are, for liquid flow:
+The applicable simplified version of Bernoulli's equation is:

-$$P_1 - P_2 = C Q^2 L$$
+$$P_1^2 - P_2^2 = C Q^2 L$$